mtsluis/mtsluis/README.md

 ## A little about me

 I'm a software developer with a background in linguistics.
-I'm unable to stop learning.
+Always curious, always learning.

 Things I'm currently on:
 * Databases